JulianRaphaelKing/TicTacToe-InTheClouds/README.md

 **Student developer**

-I’m a student developer passionate about learning and creating as many creative projects as I can.
-I’m always working on a side project, exploring new skills and bringing creative ideas to life through code.
+I’m a student developer passionate about learning and creating as many projects as I can.
+I’m always working on a side project, exploring new skills, looking for new solutions, and bringing creative ideas to life through code.
 Tic-Tac-Toe in the Clouds is part of my journey exploring game design, UI/UX, and creative coding.

 ---